Fair Processing Notice

 Requesting a copy of your personal information

 As part of our service to you, we will supply you with copies of specific pieces of information, for example a copy of your rent statement.
-If you want a copy of information we have received or shared with third parties or a copy of everything we have on record relating to you, you will be required to put this in writing.
-This is called a ‘subject access request’.
+If you want a copy of information we have received or shared with third parties or a copy of everything we have on record relating to you, we would encourage you to complete our Subject Access Request Form and Guidance

 If you make a subject access request we will provide you with a readable copy of the personal information we hold about you.
-To make a subject access request you must:
+However, before making a request please read the guidance in the Subject Access Request Form and Guidance above.

-- Make your request in writing/complete a Subject Access Request form (available on request)
+- Make your request in writing/complete a Subject Access Request Form and Guidance

 - Provide proof of your identity.